-- (1) In agreement with the Federal Ministry of Economics and Energy, the Federal Ministry of Justice and Consumer Protection is authorised by statutory ordinance with the agreement of the Bundesrat - 1. to define more closely the requirements in terms of the content and form of the application for recognition as a consumer conciliation body under Section 25 (1) and of the documents and evidence to be attached to such application,

-- 2. to define more closely the information on a consumer conciliation body to be notified to the Single Point of Contact for Consumer Dispute Resolution by the competent authority under Section 32 (2) and (5) or by the supervisory authority under Section 32 (3) and (5), - 3. to define more closely the contents of the information the consumer conciliation body is required to provide on its website under Section 10 (1), and to make provisions for further information for the website. - 4. to define more closely details of the content and form of the activity report and the evaluation report of the consumer conciliation body under Section 34 (1) and (2), the content and form of the consumer conciliation report of the Single Point of Contact for Consumer Conciliation under Section 35 (1) and the evaluations of the competent authorities and supervisory authorities under Section 35 (2), - 5. to lay down rules for the cooperation of the consumer conciliation bodies - a) with the authorities competent under Section 2 of the EC Consumer Protection Enforcement Act pursuant to Section 34 (4), - b) with dispute resolution bodies of other European Union Member States or other States party to the Agreement on the European Economic Area pursuant to Section 38. - (2) The Federal Ministry of Justice and Consumer Protection is authorised to regulate by means of a statutory instrument with the agreement of the Bundesrat the details of the procedures of the general conciliation bodies under Sections 29 and 30.

-Project funding, research projects, report

-- (1) The Federal Ministry of Justice and Consumer Protection shall promote the work of a selected General Consumer Conciliation Body that operates throughout the Federal Republic of Germany until 31 December 2019 (Section 4 (2) second sentence). - (2) To accompany this, the Federal Ministry of Justice and Consumer Protection shall examine the functioning of this General Consumer Conciliation Body in an academic research project in order to collect and assess information relating to its utilisation, number of cases, working methods, duration of the procedure, success rates, costs and charges.
-The research project must be completed by 31 December 2020. - (3) Upon completion of the academic research project, the Federal Ministry of Justice and Consumer Protection shall report to the German Bundestag and the Bundesrat on the results; an intermediary report shall be submitted by 31 December 2018.
+(3) The Federal Office of Justice is an administrative authority within the meaning of section 36 (1) no. 1 of the Act on Regulatory Offences (Gesetz über Ordnungswidrigkeiten - OWiG).
+Section 42 Power to issue statutory ordinances (1) In agreement with the Federal Ministry of Economics and Energy, the Federal Ministry of Justice and Consumer Protection is authorised by statutory ordinance with the consent of the Bundesrat 1. to define more closely the requirements in terms of the content and form of the application for recognition as a consumer conciliation body under section 25 (1) and of the documents and evidence to be attached to such application, 2. to define more closely the information on a consumer conciliation body to be notified to the Single Point of Contact for Consumer Dispute Resolution by the competent authority under section 32 (2) and (4) or by the supervisory authority under section 32 (3) and (4), 3. to define more closely the contents of the information the consumer conciliation body is required to provide on its website under section 10 (1), and to make provisions for further information for the website, 4. to define more closely details of the content and form of the activity report and the evaluation report of the consumer conciliation body under section 34 (1) and (2), the content and form of the consumer conciliation report of the Single Point of Contact for Consumer Conciliation under section 35 (1) and the evaluations of the competent authorities and supervisory authorities under section 35 (2), 5. to lay down rules for the cooperation of the consumer conciliation bodies a) with the authorities competent under section 2 of the EU Consumer Protection Enforcement Act pursuant to section 34 (4), b) with dispute resolution bodies of other European Union Member States or other States party to the Agreement on the European Economic Area pursuant to section 38.
+(2) The Federal Ministry of Justice and Consumer Protection is authorised to regulate the following by means of a statutory instrument which does not require the consent of the Bundesrat: 1. the organisational and procedural details of general conciliation, particularly the amount of the fee to be collected from a trader involved in a conciliation procedure by an official general conciliation body of the Federation or a suitable recognised consumer conciliation body entrusted with the task of the general conciliation body of the Federation, including the authority to charge fees for conducting the dispute resolution procedure, as well as further conditions for the collection of fees by such a body, 2. the conditions for the Federation to end the entrustment or the commission of a suitable recognised consumer conciliation body with the task of the general conciliation body.
+Section 43 Project funding, research projects, report (1) The Federal Ministry of Justice and Consumer Protection promotes the work of a selected General Consumer Conciliation Body (section 4 (2) sentence 1) that operates throughout the Federal Republic of Germany until 31 December 2019.
+(2) To accompany this, the Federal Ministry of Justice and Consumer Protection is to examine the functioning of this General Consumer Conciliation Body in an academic research project in order to collect and assess information relating to its utilisation, number of cases, working methods, duration of the procedure, success rates, costs and charges.
+The research project must be completed by 31 December 2020.
+(3) Upon completion of the academic research project, the Federal Ministry of Justice and Consumer Protection is to report to the German Bundestag and the Bundesrat on the results; an intermediary report is to be submitted by 31 December 2018.